bobmital/elastsicsearch-azureopenai-demo/README.md

-# Elasticsearch and Azure OpenAI Integration Demo with NYC Parks Events
+# Elasticsearch and Azure OpenAI Integration Demo with Parks Events

 This project is a demonstration of the "On Your Data" integration between Elasticsearch and Azure OpenAI.
-It uses historical data from events happening in NYC parks to showcase the capabilities of this integration.
+It uses historical data from events happening in parks to showcase the capabilities of this integration.

 ## Table of Contents